violin21/Machi-Koro/README.md

 ```
 To compile the source code into a new directory called bin in that build directory.

+Make sure you have gcc and g++ installed when you do this.

 ## Development

 This game is not yet completed and still in version 0.1.
 It is not yet intended to be played.